Board of Advisors

 GE Power & Water

-As the Alstom Strategic Planning Leader for GE, Karl is responsible for creating a comprehensive transition plan the Company can implement once it has received the appropriate approvals to move forward.
+As the Alstom Strategic Planning Leader for GE, Karl S. Fessenden is responsible for creating a comprehensive transition plan the Company can implement once it has received the appropriate approvals to move forward.
 He works closely with the Power & Water and Energy Management teams to create a detailed approach and plan for the Company’s integration efforts.
 Karl’s plan is a critical first step in ensuring GE is positioned to meet the performance expectations from the acquisition, which is expected to close mid-2015.

 Karl has more than 28 years of engineering, operations and leadership experience.
 He began his GE career with GE Aviation in Cincinnati, Ohio in 1996 as a senior project engineer.
 His leadership, operations and businesses skills led to successively larger leadership roles with GE Aviation, including General Manager of Aviation Parts, and Managing Director of Aviation’s engine overhaul facility in Wales, United Kingdom.